s-gupta/ece598sg-mps/MP1/README.md

    should contain all that you want us to look at.
 Please also tag your PDF with locations for each question in the gradescope interface.
    2. You also need to submit code for all questions in the form of a single .zip file.
-Please submit this under `MP1-code` on gradescope (*tentative, we are still sorting out how to get code submitted*).
+Please submit this under `MP1-code` on gradescope.
    3. We reserve the right to take off points for not following submission instructions.
 4. Problems A. and B. will involve training neural network models.
 You will